Ghosts of Technology’s Past

-A major trend in technology is its (potential) positive benefits towards the environment and a sustainable future; products are running cleaner and having less environmental impact than ever before.
+A major trend in technology is its (potential) positive benefits towards the environment and a sustainable future; products are running cleaner and having less of an environmental impact than ever before.
 At Abt Electronics we believe the industry should follow the trend of the products and continue to move towards a sustainable future.
-Our Green Program includes an E85-ready delivery fleet, the elimination of paper catalogs, and even provides bicycles to employees who leave for lunch as an alternative to driving.
+Our Green Initiatives includes an E85-ready delivery fleet, the elimination of paper catalogs, and even provides bicycles to employees who leave for lunch as an alternative to driving.
 A proactive program will lead us towards the future but what about all the “dead technologies” of the past and the waste they’ve left behind?

 As televisions and monitors improve in performance in size, we are left with the remains of wide-bodied and bulky screens of technology’s past.
-A main component of these products was CRT, or “cathode ray tube” glass.
+The main component of these products was CRT, or “cathode ray tube” glass.
 When this technology was current, old screens were recycled into new ones, and the CRT glass recycling market flourished.
 Now, in the age of LCD and LED displays, we find ourselves without a responsible solution for the removal of this legacy technology.
 We ask ourselves, “How do we responsibly and cost-effectively recycle billions of pounds of lead-heavy CRT glass?”